-All students re-enrolling should obtain a copy of the free booklet Enrolment Procedures 1986 available from School Offices and the Admissions Office.
+Important: As changes may be made to information provided in this handbook, students should frequently consult the noticeboards of the schools and the official noticeboards of the University.
+All students re-enrolling should obtain a copy of the free booklet Enrolment Procedures 1987 available from the Faculty Office and the Admissions Office.
 This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment in miscellaneous subjects, locations and hours of Cashiers and late enrolments.
 Examinations

 In subjects under the control of the various schools in the Faculty of Commerce the published grade will be determined on the basis of a composite mark which will include, on a weighted basis, the results of the final examination, session and other prescribed examinations, essays and assignments.
-The exact method of weighting the components of the composite mark may differ from subject to subject, but students will be advised of the weighting at the commencement of each session
+The exact method of weighting the components of the composite mark may differ from subject to subject, but students will be advised of the weighting at the commencement of each session.